 Honduras Country Report

 There are no known terrorist groups operating in Honduras.
-However, changes under Honduran law currently define street gangs as terrorists, which has permitted long custodial sentences for extortion and intimidation crimes.
-Criminal groups demand regular payment of a "war tax" from businesses and individuals but this represents only limited risks for property damage as a means of enforcement.
+However, Honduran law currently defines street gangs as terrorists, which has permitted long custodial sentences for extortion and intimidation crimes.
+Criminal groups demand regular payment of a “war tax” from businesses and individuals but this represents only limited risks for property damage as a means of enforcement.
 There are persistent allegations that paramilitary death squads have resumed operations in Honduras, although this has been denied by the head of the Honduran armed forces.

 Vaccines required to enter the country